MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 ## **What Went Well**

-- **Timing & Schedule Adherence**: The team consistently adhered to the schedule, completing the project ahead of time.
+- **Timing & Schedule Adherence**: The team consistently adhered to the schedule,completing the project ahead of time.
 - **Collaboration**: Teamwork was exceptional, with strong collaboration and active participation from all members.
 - **Communication**: Open, transparent communication fostered